 The first product is called BioExtreme.
 BioExtreme is a biological formula that does not contain dangerous chemicals.
 It is often used in the service industry to remove urine and feces from clothing and other objects.
 BioExtereme can be added to laundry to eliminate the smell of excrement or it can be added to mop water, sprays, etc. It can be used on your pet as well.
 After shampooing (to remove any tangible debris) a diluted solution of BioExtreme can be sprayed onto your pet and then rinsed off.

 Another product is XO Odor Neutralizer.
-As per the company that makes the product, it suggests diluting 1 oz of XO Odor Neutralizer in 1 gallon of water, and then pouring the solution over your dog.
+As per what the company that makes the product suggests, dilute 1 oz of XO Odor Neutralizer in 1 gallon of water, and then pour the solution over your dog.
 It works as a shampoo as well, so you don't necessarily have to use a deodorizing shampoo before using the company's product.